 The main-board will be oriented with the expansion slots towards the rear and bottom of the case and the rear panel connectors to the rear and middle/top.
 Usually the power supply is at the very top of the case and the main board is immediately below (but some cases may be different).

 Locate the back-panel insert that came with your main board and clip it into the back of the case where the main-board rear connectors will be.
 You may need to break out a blank from the casing.

-Be sure only to fasten mounting spacers which correspond to mounting holes on the main-board or there is a risk of creating a short on the circuit board.
+Be sure only to install mounting spacers which correspond to mounting holes on the main-board or there is a risk of creating a short on the circuit board.

 Connect the power supply to the main-board.
-There’s generally a 20 or 24 pin connect, and a separate 4 pin connector which plug’s in near the CPU socket.
+There’s generally a 20 or 24 pin main connector, and a separate 4 to 8 pin connector which plug’s in near the CPU socket.

 Plug in the monitor, keyboard and mouse to the appropriate rear connectors.

 For this stage, which is optional, but highly recommended, you’ll need a bootable USB drive with hardware diagnostic software.
 Alternately, a bootable CD or DVD can be used - just install and attach the DVD drive first.
 Typically at least a memory checker and a CPU burn-in program is needed.
 I’ve had good success with the Ultimate Boot CD.